google/hrx/README.md

 even if they aren't explicitly written as `directory`s.

 Each path component is a string that represents the name of that component.
-Path component names are interpreted exactly as they appear in the archive file, with the exception that the sequence `\"` is interpreted as U+0022 QUOTATION MARK.
+Path component names are interpreted exactly as they appear in the archive file.

 File entries with an associated `body` have their contents given by the `body`'s `contents` block.
 File entries with no `body` have empty contents.
-If a file has an `executable` marker, that indicates that the file is meant to be marked executable when extracted.

 ### Extracting